Scale-free network: Generative models

 proportional to the current in-degree of Web pages.
-This model was originally invented by Derek J. de Solla Price in 1965 under the term cumulative advantage, but did not reach popularity until Barabási rediscovered the results under its current name (BA Model).
 According to this process, a page with many in-links will attract more in-links than a regular page.
 This generates a power-law but the resulting graph differs from the actual Web graph in other properties such as the presence of small tightly connected communities.
 More general models and network characteristics have been proposed and studied.
 For example, Pachon et al. (2018) proposed a variant of the rich get richer generative model which takes into account two different attachment rules: a preferential attachment mechanism and a uniform choice only for the most recent nodes.
 For a review see the book by Dorogovtsev and Mendes.
 Some mechanisms such as super-linear preferential attachment and second neighbour attachment generate networks which are transiently scale-free, but deviate from a power law as networks grow large.

 A somewhat different generative model for Web links has been suggested by Pennock et al. (2002).
 They examined communities with interests in a specific topic such as the home pages of universities, public companies, newspapers or scientists, and discarded the major hubs of the Web.
 In this case, the distribution of links was no longer a power law but resembled a normal distribution.
 Based on these observations, the authors proposed a generative model that mixes preferential attachment with a baseline probability of gaining a link.